Deltares/D-FAST_Morphological_Impact/docs/techref.md

 The WAQMORF program wrote the spatial output in SIMONA BOX-file format which could be visualize when combined with the curvilinear grid of the original simulation.
 D-FAST Morphological Impact still generates such files when run in legacy mode based on WAQUA results (see the `dfastmi_cli` section).

-D-FAST Morphological Impact generates one UGRID NetCDF file containing the spatial results of the analysis.
+D-FAST Morphological Impact generates one UGRID netCDF file containing the spatial results of the analysis.
 The mesh information is copied from the D-Flow FM map file and the three data fields (erosion and sedimentation patterns for mean, minimum, and maximum impact) follow standardized conventions for data stored at cell centres (`face`-values) on an unstructured mesh.
 As a result the data may be visualized using a number of visualization tools such as QUICKPLOT and QGIS.